Find your customers, understand your customers, nurture your customers and retain your customers. Profitably.

-It is easier to identify when a seasoned shopper may lapse, than a nursery customer, whose purchase frequency is unknown.
+It is easier to identify when a seasoned shopper is likely lapse, than a nursery customer, whose purchase frequency is yet unknown.

-This is where examining your data may help identify pre-lapsing warning signs.
+This is where examining your data helps you to identify pre-lapsing warning signs.
 For example, you have noticed a customer who contacts your careline on three separate occasions is more likely to lapse.
-Intervening before the lapse potentially happens with a call from your customer care team could be just the ticket to prevent the lapse.
+Intervening before the lapse potentially happens, with a call from your customer care team, could be just the ticket to prevent the lapse.
 Be it an apology call, an offer of free product or delivery, or any other action you have tried and tested.

-When a customer has lapsed the only way to find out why is to ask the customer.
-First-hand customer information gathered by online, telephone, quantitative or qualitative surveys, is invaluable.
+The best way to find out why is to ask the customer.
+First-hand customer feedback gathered by online, telephone, quantitative or qualitative surveys, is invaluable.
 Feedback is a gift.
 The information gathered could range from a change in personal circumstances, to dissatisfaction with your product or service.
-Not to mention a range of reasons in between.
+Not to mention a whole host of reasons in between.

 Getting dissatisfied customers back is never easy.
-But it is easier to understand which mechanic to use when you understand the reason(s) for lapsing.
-And you can tailor your programme accordingly.
+But it is easier to understand which mechanic to use when you know the reason(s) for lapsing.
+And then you can tailor your reactivation programme accordingly.

 Other reactivation mechanics include incentives, free product or trial, information on upgrades or new news, invitations to new product launches or events.
-Trial various appropriate mechanics and measure their success, or failure, to feed back into improving your programmes going forward.
+Trial various appropriate mechanics and measure their success (or failure) to feed into improving your programmes.

 You need to respect your customers by not over-communicating.
 It increases the risk of customers unsubscribing from your business and reduces your potential customer communication pool.

-Automating not only the programme but some rules to respect your customers will bring you better long-term results.
+Automating not only the programme, but also some rules to respect your customers, will bring you better long-term results.
 It will also free up your marketing team to improve the strategic marketing activities for your business.

 Control cells to measure the effectiveness of your test and learn activities, are essential.